Woman Wednesday: Porsche

 Connect with us on Facebook.

-Woman Wednesday: Chanel
+Woman Wednesday: Ellen

 *Note: Woman Wednesday is a part of our blog.
 Each Woman Wednesday post will feature a woman who would like to share information in the hopes of inspiring and motivating other women.
 Comments are welcome below.

-Q and A with Chanel, Annapolis, Maryland
+Q and A with Ellen, Pemberton, British Columbia

 Q: What are you passionate about?